gschnall/tmint/README.md

 ## Args
 `-p` prevents tmint from zooming the current pane (`tmint -p`)
-- only used when a tmux session is attached
+- only works while a tmux session is attached
 `-t` activates a workflow for tmux keybindings.
 See Example Keybindings.
-- If used while a session is detached, it will auto attach the session.
+- only works while a tmux session is attached

 ## Example Keybindings